mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/cli-reference/dcos-edgelb-template-delete/index.md

 navigationTitle:  dcos edgelb template delete
 title: dcos edgelb template delete
 menuWeight: 50
-excerpt: Revert a custom config template to defaults
+excerpt: Revert a custom configuration template to defaults
 enterprise: true
 ---

 # Description
-The `dcos edgelb template delete` command reverts a custom config template to the default value.
+The `dcos edgelb template delete` command reverts a custom configuration template to the default value.

 The rendered `haproxy.cfg` for a pool is generated using a template named `haproxy.cfg.ctmpl`.
 It is possible for advanced users to modify and upload a custom version of this template.